 While it is safer for visitors not to enter the facility during an outbreak investigation, visitors must still be allowed in the facility.
 Visitors should be made aware of the potential risk of visiting when there have been cases in the last 14 days in the facility and adhere to the core principles of infection prevention.
-If residents or their representative would like to have a visit during an outbreak investigation, they should wear face coverings or masks during visits, regardless of vaccination status, and visits should ideally occur in the resident's room.
+If residents or their representative would like to have a visit while the resident is part of an exposure or outbreak investigation, they should wear face masks during visits, regardless of vaccination status, and visits should ideally occur in the resident's room.